Betty Hanson: Personal life

-Betty Hanson was born as Betty Lucas in Peel, Isle of Man in 1918.
-When she was 18 she went to Avery hill Teachers Training College in Elthom.
-She then won an art scholarship to the Slade, but due to the 2nd world war her father insisted that she went to Liverpool college of art instead, because it was closer to her home.
-After 6 months she became a teacher in a school in Scotland road because the London blitz had started.
-She became a fire fighter at night and eventually won a defence medal.
+Betty Hanson was born Betty Lucas in Peel, Isle of Man on the 23rd of November 1918.
+At the age of 18 she went to Avery hill Teacher Training College in Elthom.
+She then won a scholarship to the Slade School of Fine Art, but due to the outbreak of WWII her father insisted that she attend Liverpool College of Art instead since it was closer to her home.
+After 6 months the blitz began and she started working as a teacher in a school in Scotland Road.
+She became a fire fighter at night and won a defence medal for her service.
 After the war she chose teaching as her profession.
 Betty Hanson taught at both St John's primary school and Douglas High School, where she taught art, history, home economics and English.
-Betty Hanson's late husband, Eric Hanson who fought in Berma, also pursued a career in education, serving as the head teacher of St Thomas's School for 27 years before joining the Albert Road Junior School in Ramsey.
+Betty Hanson's late husband, Eric Hanson, a veteran of the Burma campaign, also pursued a career in education, serving as the head teacher of St Thomas's School for 27 years before joining the Albert Road Junior School in Ramsey.